Search

 Mission Statement

-From volunteer walk leaders and assistants, volunteers do a fantastic job in supporting and developing the Walking for Health initiative.
+From volunteer walk leaders and assistants, volunteers do a fantastic job in supporting and developing the national Walking for Health initiative.
 I'd love for you to be a part of that too!

 Guildford Health Walks currently has five walk groups in Guildford.
 The groups are: Boxgrove Park, Merrow Down, Shalford, Shere, Spectrum leisure centre, Worplesdon and Whitmoor Common.